kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 ## Check Your Understanding

 <aside>
-❓ Review the examples of emails from students to their instructor.
+❓ Review the examples below of emails from students to their instructors.

-**Select one example and answer the questions in the padlet,  and reflect on the following questions:**
+**Select one example and answer the following questions in the padlet:**

 1) What is the general purpose of the email?